DavesCodeMusings/raspberry-cobbler/docs/phase2.md

 Reference: https://jensd.be/1126/linux/cross-compiling-for-arm-or-aarch64-on-debian-or-ubuntu

 # Phase 2 Review
-At this point, our Ubuntu development machine should be able to compile binaries for both its native CPU architecture and for the Raspberry Pi 3's 64-bit ARM.
+At this point, our Ubuntu development machine should be able to compile binaries for both its native CPU architecture and for the Raspberry Pi 3's 64-bit arm.
 We were able to test this by examining the two files and trying to run them.

 Hello World is not very exciting, but it does prove that we can use a fast machine to compile instead of trying to set up development tools on the resource constrained Raspberry Pi.